 People used to abstain not just for the sake of saying that they were pure, but because their morals dictated that they act in such a manner and because they wanted to act in such a manner.
 Choosing to abstain was (and is) a difficult decision that is nearly impossible to follow through on if you don’t have a solid moral reason for doing so.

-Virginity is not, therefore, a “stand in” for purity and morality, virginity follows from purity and virtue.
-Virginity is not the only outcome of purity and virtue, but it is inherently tied to purity, morality, and certainly more than just a stand-in.
+Virginity is not, therefore, a “stand in” for purity and morality; rather, virginity follows from purity and virtue.
+Virginity is not the only outcome of purity and virtue, but it is inherently tied to purity and morality, and is certainly more than just a stand-in.

 Second, what misogynistic ideal seeks to repress female sexuality?
 Last time I checked, it seems that misogynists get grief for taking advantage of women and reducing them to nothing more than their sex appeals, and it seems that a true misogynist would be more than happy to accept sex devoid of meaning and consequence.

-Virginity is not the only outcome of purity and virtue, but it is inherently tied to purity, morality, and certainly more than just a stand-in.
+Virginity is not the only outcome of purity and virtue, but it is inherently tied to purity and morality, and is certainly more than just a stand-in.

 Misogynists by definition view themselves as superior to women and would seem to put no value on the sexuality of a woman.
 If no value is placed on a woman’s sexuality, then no value will be placed on her lack of sexuality either.
 If a man views the sexuality or lack of sexuality of a woman as valuable, then he is certainly not a misogynist.